Chart Library: Building Birst's Visualization System from Scratch

 Gauges need segmented ranges.
 For a profit gauge, segments like "Problem," "Below Target," "Close to Target," "Target Hit," and "Bonuses for Everyone."
 The question is how users define those ranges.

-The obvious approach, which everyone initially assumed I'd use, is to ask users how wide each segment should be.
 I chose a different approach.
 The inputs for each segment sat directly on the dividing lines between segments, so each number represented the endpoint of one segment and the starting point of the next.
 Users defined boundaries, not sizes.

 The feature shipped, and gauge went on to be one of the most popular chart types in the library.